JoshFagan/sphero_toolbox/pi_installation.md

 ### Additional Configuration that May Need to be Performed

 #### Configure the UART
-1. Execute "raspi-config"
+1. Execute "sudo raspi-config"
 2. Under "Interfacing Options", choose "Serial".
 3. Say "No" when it asks if you want a login shell over serial.
 4. Say "Yes" when asked if you want the hardware enabled.
 5. Finish, then accept the offer to reboot.

 #### Expand Free Space
-1. Execute "raspi-config"
+1. Execute "sudo raspi-config"
 2. Under "Advanced Options", choose "Expand Space"

 ## Install Python Packages